 Primus granted creditor protection as it seeks sale of assets

-A visitor uses a new laptop at the Computex trade show in Taipei, Taiwan, on Tuesday, June 2, 2015.
-(AP Photo/Wally Santana)
+A person uses a laptop in this file photo from June 2, 2015.
+(AP / Wally Santana)

 The Canadian Press